RemotePixel/disasterwatch/README.md

 What
 -------

-Aim of this project is to ease access to satelite imagery where we need the most.
+Aim of this project is to ease access to satelite imagery where we need it the most.

 The project is based on two things:
 * A database of disaster (type, area/position, date, ...).